geveh/IceDamFailures/README.md

 ### 01_lake_area_volume.R

-**Script to predict glacier lake volume from glacier lake area.
+**Script to predict glacier lake volume *V* from glacier lake area *A*.
 We use a Bayesian piece-wise regression model that objectively learns the location of a breakpoint in the empirical relationship between lake volume and lake area.**

 *Mandatory input data*: